YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```
 asks about what is `q` so that one is less than zero or two is less than one.
 There is
 no answer, meaning that there is no `q` to make the relation hold among the given numbers.
+The two goals above may sound weird but logically since the quantified variable `q` does
+ not occur within the scope of the quantification, we can simply omit the quantification and derive
+ that the formulae enclosed by `ocanren{}` are true or false on its own.

 The goal below asks what is less than five:
 ```ocaml
 fun q -> ocanren { lt q (S(S(S(S(S O))))) }